k3v53/What-The-Nix/Getting Started/Printing on NixOS.md

 ```
 I recommend to create a [[Lets Modularize Our Configurations (Optional)|module]].
+You can customize it even more, read about the other [[attrs]] here: https://search.nixos.org/options?sort=relevance&query=services.printing
 # Sources
 - I'm not gonna lie, I've read some forums but don't remember the links